bluezephyr/interpreter/README.md

 A first version of a Read Eval Print Loop (REPL) has been implemented.
 The REPL is an interactive command line tool that reads input, send this input to the interpreter and outputs a result.
 An example can be seen below.
-The interpreter will take a line as input, send it through the lexer and the parser and then evaluateProgram the parsed statements.
+The interpreter will take a line as input, send it through the lexer and the parser and then evaluate the parsed statements.

     Monkey Programming Language Interpreter!
     See https://monkeylang.org/ for more information